-It is an inevitable (and crucial) byproduct of growing up watching movies – everybody knows the feeling of being able to anticipate a character’s next move, or when the plot will shift directions, or when the monster is about to crash through the window.
+It is an inevitable (and crucial) byproduct of growing up watching movies – everybody knows the feeling of being able to anticipate a character’s next move, or character dialogue, or scene locations or when the plot will shift directions, or when the monster is about to crash through the window.
 If you know movies, you know enough to write the screenplay, right?

 Another part of the deception is the textual nature of script themselves: the formatting on the page creates a lot of empty space.
 Anyone who’s spent time in a script editor knows the giddy sensation of typing along and finding themselves suddenly ten, or twenty, or even thirty pages into a script.

 The problem is that screenplays are as much technical documents as they are works of art.
 You could craft a beautifully heartfelt and original script that will be rendered completely unfilmable by virtue of the way that you wrote it.

 You could have a one hundred and fifty page script that would only justify forty minutes of screen time.
 The margin for error in writing a script is enormous, because a screenplay isn’t a story to be read on its own: rather, it is a blueprint for creating something larger and much more complex.

 Consider the Frankenstein metaphor: stitching the creature together is one thing, bringing it to life is something else entirely.

 So how do you stitch together a good creature?
 Wait, I mean, so how does one write a good screenplay?
 For those new to the craft, here are some simple, helpful directives to get you on the right track